- Fast Facts

 Figure 1.
 Pustular lesions.
 These can occur in HSP, but they are more common with the adult form of HSP.

 Figure 2.
 Vesiculobullous lesions These are also more common with the adult form of HSP.

 Adults are more prone to permanent kidney damage.
 However, patients can take some comfort in knowing that fewer than 5% of patients with HSP develop progressive renal insufficiency.

 HSP can be mimicked by other forms of systemic vasculitis that are more often life-threatening.
-Wegener’s granulomatosis and microscopic polyangiitis can also present with purpura, arthritis, and renal inflammation.
+Granulomatosis with polyangiitis and microscopic polyangiitis can also present with purpura, arthritis, and renal inflammation.
 These disorders both have the potential for serious involvement of other organs (for example, the lungs, eyes, and peripheral nerves) and carry more dire renal prognoses.
 Therefore, it is very important to distinguish the difference by performing a careful evaluation including bloodwork, urinalysis, chest imaging, and possibly biopsies.
 HSP may be misdiagnosed as another form of vasculitis – most commonly hypersensitivity vasculitis – because of the frequent failure to perform direct immunofluorescence (DIF) testing on skin biopsy and the consequent failure to detect IgA.

 Treatment and Course of Henoch-Schönlein Purpura